chaitanya-mutyala/Logistics-Route-Optimizer/README.md

 ## 💡 Future Upgrades

-- Integrate real-time traffic API (like Google Maps API)
+- 🔄 Integrate with real-time traffic APIs like Google Maps or OpenStreetMap
-- Web-based UI for better UX
+- 🧭 Web-based UI (Flask or Streamlit)
-- Multi-source delivery optimization
-- Weather-aware routing
+- 🗺️ Multi-route / multi-agent simulation
+- 📉 Use live telemetry data for continuous ML model retraining
+- 🧾 Store route history and performance analytics

 ---

-## ❓ FAQ
+## 🤝 Contributing

-### Will the ML model train automatically after cloning?
-No. The `.pkl` file is pre-trained and provided.
-For training your own model, use the included Jupyter notebook.

-### Can I use my own data?
-Yes!
-Use `train_model.ipynb` to train a model with your custom CSV.
+- PRs welcome!
+For suggestions, bug reports, or ideas, open an issue.

 ---

-© 2025 Logistics Route Optimizer
+## 👨‍💻 Author

+- Made with ❤️ for portfolio & learning.

+---